pydio/cells/README.md

 ## Deployment

-Binaries are currently provided for [Linux and MacOSX distributions](https://pydio.com/en/download).
-To deploy them on a live system, please see the [Installation Guide](https://pydio.com/en/docs/cells/v1/installation-guides) instructions.
+Binaries are currently provided for [Linux, MacOSX and Windows distributions](https://pydio.com/en/download).
+To deploy them on a live system, please see the [Installation Guide](https://pydio.com/en/docs/cells/v2/cells-installation) instructions.

 ## Built With